celoyd/potato/README.md

 Notice the arbitrary `* 4` scaling, which _very_ roughly approximates turning radiance into reflectance.
 This shoddy conversion theoretically puts Potato at a disadvantage since the data statistics will be slightly out of its training distribution.

-Now we can run Potato (adjust the paths if necessary):
+Now we can run Potato (remembering to adjust paths if necessary):

 ```sh
 cd ~/Documents/potato